 T.I.
-Fiercely Defends Michael Jackson’s Legacy Following Controversial “Leaving Neverland’ Documentary
+Fiercely Defends Michael Jackson’s Legacy Following Controversial ‘Leaving Neverland’ Documentary

 Like many Michael Jackson fans, T.I. feels some kind of way about the controversial Leaving Neverland documentary that recently premiered at the 2019 Sundance Film Festival.
-So, he’s taken to social media to share his opinion of the stark criticism of Michael Jackson.
+As such, he’s taken to social media to share his opinion of the stark criticism against Michael Jackson.

 According to Hollywood Life, T.I. took time to address many aspects of the controversy surrounding the late King of Pop.
-The “What You Know” rapper shared his opinion of Michael Jackson’s accusers Wade Robson and James Safechuck’s graphic allegations admitting he thinks its wrong for them to come forward now after so many years.
+The “What You Know” rapper shared his opinion of Michael Jackson’s accusers Wade Robson and James Safechuck’s graphic allegations, admitting he thinks it’s wrong for them to come forward now after so many years.

 Now that Michael Jackson is deceased, he can no longer defend his legacy.
 T.I. also challenged the media and critics to use the same level of intensity when examining all others who have committed similar crimes.
-The frustrated rapper name-dropped Elvis Presley and Hugh Hefner suggesting they’d all committed similar crimes.
+The frustrated rapper name-dropped Elvis Presley and Hugh Hefner, suggesting they’d all committed similar crimes.
 However, he believes the media is attempting to destroy the legacy of another African-American man.

 “If y’all pulling up all our old sh*t…we gotta examine Elvis Presley, Hugh Hefner, and a whole slew of others guilty of the same if not more!!!
 But why us all the time?
 There’s an agenda to destroy our culture. #KingsThoughts.”

-The latest news about T.I.’s Instagram post follows a string of reports about the disturbing allegations against Michael Jackson.
+The latest news about T.I.’s Instagram post follows a string of reports about the disturbing allegations against Jackson.
 While there are some who believe Robson and Safechuck, there are tons of Michael Jackson fans who refuse to believe he could have committed such heinous crimes.
-The legendary performer’s loyal fans have even created a hashtag called “MJ Innocent” in support of Michael Jackson.
+The legendary performer’s loyal fans have even created a hashtag called “MJ Innocent” in support of their hero.

 View this post on Instagram